0xPolygon/zkevm-data-streamer/README.md

 Bookmarks make possible to the clients to sync the streaming from a business logic point.
 - No need to store the latest `stream entry number` received.
 - Using the API, bookmarks to business logic data are added in the send data to stream implementation.
 - e.g. zkEVM Sequencer streaming: each L2 block number has its own bookmark.
-Client can request to start the stream from a L2 block number.
+Clients can request to start the stream from a L2 block number.

 ## STREAM RELAY
 Stream relay server included in the datastream library allows scaling the number of stream connected clients.